-Trump's court time in Fulton County will be quick.
+Trump's time in Fulton County Jail will be brief.
 Others die waiting

 The report also found 117 people had waited in jail for more than a year because they had not been indicted; 12 had been held for two years for the same reason.

-"It's essentially been overcrowded since it was built," said Fallon McClure of the ACLU of Georgia.
+"It's essentially been overcrowded since it was built," said Fallon McClure, the deputy director of policy and advocacy at the ACLU of Georgia.
 "This has just been a perpetual cycle over and over for years."

 'Rapidly eroding' conditions